A Greek Paradise for Families: Exploring Georgioupolis, Crete with Kids A Greek Paradise for Families:…

 But some of the best things to do in Rethymno are off the beaten path.
 For art lovers, Nikos Siragas Wood Art Museum can be a very interesting stop.
 It even offers wood art classes for beginners, in addition to showing the works of Greece’s only internationally featured wood-turning artist.
 There are several other small art galleries you will discover in your walks.
 All of them offer authentic art for sale – a great opportunity to leave Crete with a souvenir of great value.

-For active travelers we recommend off road adventures with Discovery Safaris.
-They have Jeep Safari tours, jeep excursion with a picnic lunch, and quad and buggy safaris on a route that heads up to the mountains.
+For active travelers, we recommend off-road adventures with Discovery Safaris.
+They have Jeep Safari tours, jeep excursions with a picnic lunch, and quad and buggy safaris on a route that heads up to the mountains.
 These are the kind of activities that allow you to discover the countryside, the wildlife, and the traditional 11th to 12th Cretan villages that are usually not on the map.